BadDNA/anolis/README.markdown

 The anolis microsatellite primer database is a project we started to use the available _Anolis carolinensis_ genomic sequence to design microsatellite DNA primers for Anolis because, strangely, there was not a set of decent primers.

+## anoCar1 microsatellite primer database ##

-Given that we had an entire genome at our disposal, we sort of went overboard - and we initially located and designed tagged primers () for several thousand microsatellite loci in the Anolis genome.
-The code we use for this is available in [downloads](downloads) as v0.1 (60e9d311fbacf9c2fa2380c7acfd0c4c36b13e29).
+Given that we had an entire genome at our disposal, we sort of went overboard - and we initially located and designed tagged primers (Schuelke 2000, Boutin-Ganache et al. 2001) for several thousand microsatellite loci in the Anolis genome.
+The code we initially used for the first version the database is available in [anolis/downloads](downloads) as v0.1 (SHA: 60e9d311fbacf9c2fa2380c7acfd0c4c36b13e29).

 With the advent of the anoCar2 genome assembly (available at [ftp://ftp.broad.mit.edu/distribution/assemblies/reptiles/lizard/](ftp://ftp.broad.mit.edu/distribution/assemblies/reptiles/lizard/), we were in a bit of a pickle because we had initially built the database from a semi-hodgepodge of scripts and using the anoCar1 genome build.
 We had focused only on certain classes of microsatellite repeats, rather than designing primers for dinucs, trinucs, tetranucs, pentanucs, and hexanucs.

 Because remapping reads from one build to another is generally frustrating, we just decided to begin anew and "start-over" with our Anolis primer database.

-## anoCar2 Microsatellite Primer Database ##
+## anoCar2 microsatellite primer database ##

 We built the second version of the anolis microsatellite database during June 26-27, 2010 using a (currently) unreleased version of [msatcommander](http://github.com/brantfaircloth/msatcommander) that is generally scaled up to deal with genome-scale data.